ClemensKohl/dotfiles/README.md

 stow --target=$HOME --restow */
 ```

-But make sure there aren't any weird folders in your dot_files repository!
+But make sure there aren't any weird folders in your dotfiles repository!
 (Backups, incorrect folder structure ...)
 The --restow parameter tells stow to unstow the packages first before stowing them again.
 If you want to unstow a package, you can use the following command: